These sweet and sour Berries that Look Like Blueberries will easily deceive you into thinking they are one and the same!

 Botanical Name: Amelanchier arborea

-You must have known these berries as Juneberries, which share a similar size and color to blueberries with their small, round shape and a deep blue-black hue.
+You must have known these berries as Juneberries, which share a similar size and color to blueberries, with their small, round shape and a deep blue-black hue.

 2. Elderberries